 - £113 million Research Hub tops out at UofG

-The £113 million Research Hub will be a vibrant, creative and collaborative heart for the Western campus.
-It will house around 600 academics, postdoctoral researchers and PhD students working across five specific themes.
+The £113 million ARC will be a vibrant, creative and collaborative heart for the Western campus.
+It will house around 600 academics, postdoctoral researchers and PhD students working across five themes.
 The ground floor will be accessible to the University and the wider community and will become a forum for knowledge exchange and public engagement.

 Location: Western campus site

-The Research Hub will bring world leading researchers together, breaking down organisational silos and facilitating collaboration.
+The ARC will bring world leading researchers together, breaking down organisational silos and facilitating collaboration.

-By housing diverse teams within the same building, the Research Hub will expose individuals and research areas to each other, increasing opportunities for working cross-disciplinary working.
+By housing diverse teams within the same building, the ARC will expose individuals and research areas to each other, increasing opportunities for working cross-disciplinary working.

-The ground floor of the Research Hub will be open to staff students and the general public and offer a mix of spaces for events and conferences, as well as team building and networking activity, and public engagement.
+The ground floor of the ARC (level 2) will be open to staff, students and the general public and offer a mix of spaces for events and conferences, as well as team building and networking activity, and public engagement.

 This building also provides a unique opportunity to build stakeholder networks and partnerships by creating space to support industry engagement and enterprise activities.

-Research in the Hub will be initially focused around five thematic areas:
+Research in the ARC will be initially focused around five thematic areas: